OAA

 • Mission

-Specific services include space planning and management, lease administration, furniture acquisition, architectural and engineering services, renovation and modernization project planning, and management and building maintenance.
+Specific services include lease administration, rent payment, furniture acquisition, architecture/engineering services, renovation and modernization project management and the coordination of building maintenance and above standard services.

 Services